ebekort/Thesis/README.md

 To filter and select articles from a BibTeX file:

+1. Unzip the bibtext.zip file form this github to reproduce results, otherwise download a newer bibtext file from https://aclanthology.org/
-1. Place your BibTeX file as `bibtext.txt` in the root directory.
-For reproducibility download the bibtext.txt from this github page and use the seed used in the code
+2. Place your BibTeX file as `bibtext.txt` in the root directory
-2. Run the script:
+3. Run the script:

     ```bash
     python rand.py